 Note: Weld strength, ductility and impact properties are

 fundamental properties for a seismic application and according

 to the AWS self shielded wire spec and ASME Section 11.
 SFA -5-20.
 The

 E70T- 4 self shielded flux cored wire. requires

 NO IMPACT STRENGTH REQUIREMENTS.

-In contrast the world's most common MIG steel wire E70S-6 , (nobody sells more
+In contrast one of the world's most common MIG steel wires is a E70S-6 , (nobody sells more

 gas shielded wires for the seismic application are of the shelf common products

 that are easy to use and sold by many wire manufactures.
 In contrast to the E70T- 4